 - 1. A bachelor's degree from a regionally accredited institution (must be awarded prior to beginning the doctoral program).
-Applicants with a specialist degree(s) in school psychology will only be considered if they are graduates (or have completed all coursework with the exception of the culminating internship) from the specialist program in school psychology at NSU's College of Psychology to ensure consistency in the attainment of the program aims as well as the profession-wide and discipline specific competencies. - 2.
+Applicants with a specialist degree(s) in school psychology will only be considered for Advanced Standing status if they are graduates (or have completed all coursework with the exception of the culminating internship) from the specialist program in school psychology at NSU's College of Psychology to ensure consistency in the attainment of the program aims as well as the profession-wide and discipline specific competencies. - 2.
 A minimum 3.0 undergraduate grade point average on a 4.0 scale OR a 3.5 graduate grade point average on a 4.0 scale based on a minimum of 18 semester hours that must be completed by the end of the fall semester prior to beginning the doctoral program. - 3.
-Eighteen semester hours of coursework in psychology or a score of 600 or higher on the Graduate Record Examination, Psychology Test.
-The GRE Psychology test is recommended, but not required. - 4.
-Three credit hours in statistics (examples of acceptable statistics courses include: Introduction to Statistics, Probability and Statistics, Statistical Methods in Psychology, Inferential Statistics, and Quantitative Psychology).
-A course in research methods/design will not satisfy this requirement. - 5.
-The general Graduate Record Examination (GRE), including the verbal, quantitative, and analytical writing scores.
-A combination score greater than 297 on the revised scoring scale for GRE verbal and quantitative is preferred. - 6.
-A writing sample stating professional goals. - 7.
-Official transcripts from all colleges/universities attended and/or agency evaluation of foreign degree for determination of U.S. equivalence (including Canadian transcripts). - 8.
-Curriculum vitae/resume. - 9.
+A writing sample stating professional goals. - 4.
+Official transcripts from all colleges/universities attended and/or agency evaluation of foreign degree for determination of U.S. equivalence (including Canadian transcripts). - 5.
+Curriculum vitae/resume. - 6.
 Three academic or professional letters of reference.
 Core faculty within the school psychology program may not submit a letter on your behalf.
-If you are currently enrolled in the NSU school psychology specialist program, two of the letters may be from your application to the specialist program.

-10. Prospective students who meet the above requirements must also be selected to be interviewed in order to determine appropriateness for the doctoral program.
+If you are currently enrolled in the NSU school psychology specialist program, two of the letters may be from your application to the specialist program. - 7.
+Prospective students who meet the above requirements must also be selected to be interviewed in order to determine appropriateness for the doctoral program.